 The digital transformation of the industry is a reality and nuclear energy is part of this underlying trend.
 In order to accelerate collaborations between industrial players and European academics, it is essential to build a European digital integration bench in order to achieve a digital twin such as a Digital Reactor.
 Russia (Rosatom), the USA via the DOE and China are fully committed to this approach.
 A dedicated European federated programme will lead towards the definition of a digital integration bench comparable to the aeronautical industry.
-This is a major technical organisational challenge.
-Concerted integration work at the European level is essential to make progress in terms of multiphysics modelling and simulation (High Performance Computing), data analysis (Data Analytics), visualization (e.g. Virtual Reality), advanced instrumentation (e.g. IOT) and control-command.
+This is a major technical and organisational challenge.
+Concerted integration work at the European level is essential to make progress in terms of multi-physics and multi-scale modelling and simulation (High Performance Computing) with better uncertainty quantification, data analysis (Data Analytics), visualization (e.g., Virtual Reality), advanced instrumentation (e.g. IOT) and control-command.

 The benefits of this ambition go beyond the scope of the nuclear sector and reinforce the programmes already undertaken by Europe on the digital field.